Table of Contents[Hide][Show]

 U.S. Space and Rocket Center in Huntsville Alabama

 A must for every visitor to Huntsville, the U.S. Space and Rocket Center features a sprawling complex where I found the largest collection of rockets and space memorabilia in the world.
 A day’s worth of discovery and learning awaits along with an IMAX theater and glimpse into Space Camp.

 As a Smithsonian affiliate and the Official Visitor Center of NASA’s Marshall Space Flight Center, the U.S. Space and Rocket Center features a rocket park with 27 missiles and rockets that grew into the NASA program.
 I also found the Space Shuttle Pathfinder, a test simulator along with one of the original Saturn V rockets.

 Visit the official NASA Visitor Center of Langley Research Center.
-It’s the birthplace of America’s space program, that celebrates its 60th birthday September 2018.
+It’s the birthplace of America’s space program, that celebrated its 60th birthday in 2018.

 Learn about 100 years of flight and see 30 historic aircraft.
 Don’t miss the Apollo 12 Command Module that landed on the moon.

 Located at 600 Settlers Landing, Hampton, Virginia.
 Admission based on age.

 Visit the official NASA Visitor Center for the Stennis Space Center, where you can explore America’s largest rocket engine testing facility.
 Then walk through a mock-up of the International Space Station’s Destiny module.